fangyi-wu/buildflake-smart-gov-data-warehouse/README.md

 ### Cloud Deployment
 - Deployed the warehouse on **Google Cloud Platform (GCP)**.
   - Scheduled SQL jobs for daily ingestion and transformation.
-- Optimized query execution time from 700+ seconds to under 5 seconds.

 ---